Jefferson Correctional Institution

-The Jefferson Correctional Institution is a state prison for men located in unincorporated Jefferson County, Florida, with a Monticello postal address, owned and operated by the Florida Department of Corrections.
+Jefferson Correctional Institution (JEFCI) is a state-operated prison for men located in unincorporated Jefferson County, Florida, with a Monticello postal address, owned and operated by the Florida Department of Corrections.

 Jefferson has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.
-Jefferson first opened in 1990 and has a maximum capacity of 1111 prisoners.
+Jefferson first opened in 1990 and has a maximum capacity of 1,503 prisoners, with additional capacity for 155 prisoners in two community release centers.